March Flies of the Mornington Peninsula, Victoria

 You’ll scramble in a red-faced hurry,

-To catch your breath, then keep searching for serenity.
+To catch your breath, then venture on for serenity.